 This 8-day bike & barge tour starts in Paris, where the barge Fleur is docked in the center of the city, not far from Notre Dame Cathedral.
 Unlike other river cruise ships, you’ll follow the Seine upstream, southward.
 This region has a rich royal history and the castle of Fontainebleau is a magnificent example of this past.
 The castle was much in favor among the French kings because of the extensive opportunities to hunt in the surrounding forests.
 Just as impressive are the royal gardens, which the French kings had their royal architects lay out for them.

-You will cycle through the wonderful forests to the painters village of Barbizon, where since the first half of the 19th century many painters (Barbizon School) have lived and worked.
-Next stop is Moret-sur-Loing, a charming medieval fortified town, strategically situated on the banks of the Loing river, where painter Sisley found inspiration for his beautiful Impressionist paintings.
+You’ll cycle through wonderful forests to the painter’s village of Barbizon where, starting in the first half of the 19th century, many painters of the Barbizon School lived and worked.
+The next stop is Moret-sur-Loing, a charming medieval fortified town, strategically situated on the banks of the Loing river, where painter Sisley found inspiration for his beautiful Impressionist paintings.